Creating an L7 load balancer with DDoS protection using the management console or CLI

 Create security groups

-Security groups include rules that allow the load balancer to receive incoming traffic and redirect it to the VMs so they can receive the traffic.
-In this use case, we will create two security groups: one for the load balancer and another one for all VMs.
+Security groups include rules that allow the load balancer to receive inbound traffic and redirect it to the VMs so they can receive it.
+In this tutorial, we will create two security groups: one for the load balancer and another one for all VMs.

 To create security groups: